Partner – Orkes – NPI EA (cat=Spring)

 5. Haar Cascade Classifier

-Simply put, a classifier is a program that seeks to place a new observation into a group dependent on past experience.
+Simply put, a classifier is a program that seeks to place a new observation into a group dependent on experience.
 Cascading classifiers seek to do this using a concatenation of several classifiers.
-Each subsequent classifier uses the output from the previous as additional information, improving the classification greatly.
+Each subsequent classifier uses the output from the previous as additional information, improving the classification significantly.

 5.1.
 Haar Features